OliverOrchard/User/README.md

 4. Build and run the project using IISExpress

 The website will now be launched this will load the swagger ui from where you can make requests to the user api.
-(Please note the website my launch with /)

 **Task 2**
-I have not used docker before but I have have had a good attempt to try to get it working.
+I have not used docker before but I have had a good attempt to get it working.
-Wasn't able to find any good guides to get docker yaml working with cosmos-db.
+Wasn’t able to find any good guides to get docker yaml working with cosmos-db.
-However I did successfully create a dockerfile for my project minus cosmos db aswell as a compose file which will build the file.
+However, I did successfully create a dockerfile for my project minus cosmos db and a compose file which will build the file.
-I have not included these in the repo however as it breaks the connection to cosmosdb.
-But have icluded them below to give you an idea of how it would have worked.

 Please see my Dockerfile
 ``` dockerfile